The Importance of Leadership in Military History: How Great Commanders Shaped the World

 Strategic Planning and Execution

-Use tools like SWOT analysis to evaluate your strategies:
+Utilize tools such as SWOT analysis to evaluate your strategies:

 • Strengths: Your team’s capabilities